bparticle/er301-hub/content/projects/accents.md

 ## Documentation

 ### AB switch
+<md-img src="accents/ABSwitch.png" alt=""></md-img>

+A simple A/B switch for switching between two signal chains.
 Connect signals to the a and b subchains.
 If the ab toggle is low, signal a will be output.
 If the ab toggle is high, signal b will be output.

 Pro tip: you can edit the ab control and change it to a gate control if you want this to be a momentary switch.